-Thus, we designed a benchmark of the main competitors in the different European markets and reviewed the habits and attitudes of the travellers in the different countries.
-We had to pay special attention not only to how users communicated, but also to how consumer habits varied in each country.
+As this was an international project, we had to pay special attention not only to how users communicated, but also to how consumer habits varied in each country.
 Based on this analysis of the sector, the competitors and the cruise company’s own audiences, we built the customer journey of the Royal Caribbean traveller and defined the different buyer personas we were going to target.

 Moreover, we had to add an extra peculiarity to all the above.
 In addition to being multi-country, this project was also multi-brand: within the company we can identify two strong brands, Royal Caribbean Cruises and Celebrity Cruises.
 Each has its own communication guidelines, objectives, and buyer personas.

-After two years, the community in the different countries had increased notably, doubling on Instagram in Spain and France, and multiplying by more than 10 in other markets, such as Germany and Italy, and overall interactions increased by 154%.
+After two years of the project, the community in the different countries had increased significantly, doubling on Instagram in Spain and France, and multiplying by more than 10 in other markets such as Germany and Italy, and overall interactions increased by 154%.